dentarg/auth0-blog/_posts/2016-12-22-learn-about-inferno-js-build-and-authenticate-an-app.markdown

 ![Inferno app displaying list of dinosaurs from API with no details](https://cdn.auth0.com/blog/inferno/inferno_dinos.jpg)

 When a dinosaur is clicked, its details are fetched from the API and displayed.
-The selected dinosaur receives an `.active` class in the list, which we've styled as bold and underlined with CSS:
+The selected dinosaur receives an `.active` class in the list, which we styled as bold and underlined in the `DinoList` CSS previously:

 ![Inferno app displaying list of dinosaurs from API with details](https://cdn.auth0.com/blog/inferno/inferno_dinosaur.jpg)